choojun/choojun.github.io/wsl.md

  $ hdfs dfs -mkdir /user/hduser
  ~~~

 ## E8.
-Run a MapReduce Job in Hadoop
+Run a sample MapReduce Job in Hadoop
 1. Ensure that you are login with the hduser

 2. Copy the input files into the distributed file system